 Any negative credit actions will have a bad effect on your credit score no matter what.
 The damage done could be immense, depending on the situation at hand.
 Yet, if it’s a secured card, your positive borrowing behavior will have less of an impact — while anything bad can still shoot your FICO score down more.

 Therefore, it’s best to have an unsecured card as it holds the most weight on your credit report.
 In general, they require a higher credit score, but there are still a few unsecured cards out there for those with ‘bad credit’ FICO scores.

 How much of a deposit will you need?

 The collateral funds required to secure your credit card will depend on the requirements for the specific card.
 Some will decide how much collateral you need (if any) based on your creditworthiness.
 If this happens, it’s sometimes possible to put up less than your credit limit amount when securing the card.
-For instance, on this page we mentioned the Capital One Secured MasterCard which lets you put up as little as $49 for as much as a $2,000 credit limit.
+For instance, we mentioned the Capital One Secured MasterCard on this page, which lets you put up as little as $49 for as much as a $2,000 credit limit.